mozzius/arbitra/docs/Arbitra - Testing.md

 ## Testing

-Since Arbitra's systems are very interconnected, I have decided to test them by attempting to perform a high level task then making sure that every bit along the way works.
+In this section, I will attempt to verify that the application and the network work to the standard of the inital objectives.

 For some of the tests, I installed Arbitra on a friend's PC, which was running 24/7 anyway for their project.
 Luckily for me, they had a static IP, so I used that for the backup server.